swiftlang/swift-evolution/proposals/0147-move-unsafe-initialize-from.md

 Therefore:

-- Under-allocating the destination buffer relative to `underEstimatedCount` may trap at runtime. _May_ rather than _will_ because this is an `O(n)` operation on some collections, so may only be enforced in debug builds.
+- Under-allocating the destination buffer relative to `underestimatedCount` may trap at runtime. _May_ rather than _will_ because this is an `O(n)` operation on some collections, so may only be enforced in debug builds.
-- Over-allocating the destination buffer relative to `underEstimatedCount` is valid and simply results in sequence underflow with potentially uninitialized buffer memory (a likely case with arrays that reserve more than they need).
+- Over-allocating the destination buffer relative to `underestimatedCount` is valid and simply results in sequence underflow with potentially uninitialized buffer memory (a likely case with arrays that reserve more than they need).
-- The source sequence's actual count may exceed both `underEstimatedCount` and the destination buffer size, resulting in sequence overflow.
+- The source sequence's actual count may exceed both `underestimatedCount` and the destination buffer size, resulting in sequence overflow.
 This is also valid and handled by returning an iterator to the uncopied elements as an overflow sequence.

 A matching change should also be made to `UnsafeRawBufferPointer.initializeMemory(from:)`.
 The one difference is that for convenience this should return an `UnsafeMutableBufferPointer` of the (typed) intialized elements instead of an index into the raw buffer.